 Situations When You May Want a Prenuptial Agreement

 Prenuptial agreements have gotten a bad reputation from how they are portrayed in television and movies, but this type of agreement can be incredibly beneficial to couples prior to a wedding.
 There are many situations when a prenuptial agreement can provide peace of mind to each spouse and their loved ones before getting married.
 At the law office of Blair H. Chan, III, our team of highly qualified legal professionals is ready to help you draft and review a prenuptial agreement before your wedding in the Tampa Bay area.
-To learn more, call or contact our office today to schedule a free consultation.
+To learn more, call or contact our office today to schedule an initial consultation.

 One situation where a prenuptial agreement can be incredibly beneficial is when a couple is blending families with children from prior relationships.
 There can be a lot of stress and confusion about what belongs to who when families are blended, and a prenuptial agreement can clearly identify all property interests and dictate any other issues that may be unique to your unique family.
 A prenuptial agreement is also helpful when blending families because it can reinforce estate plans and inheritance for all family members, which avoids conflict later down the road after a parent has passed.

 A prenuptial agreement is also helpful if one or both spouses are entering the marriage with separate property that they would like to protect.
 This could be real estate, personal property, collectibles, vehicles, or anything else of value that each spouse wants to guarantee that they will keep if the marriage does not last.
 This type of document is also helpful in identifying future property interests, such as alimony, so that each spouse knows that they will be financially supported if the relationship ends in divorce.